jilliangoldberg/berkeley-project-journal/README.md

 <h1 align="center">School Projects</h1>
-Here lies a journal of school coding projects and assignments I have completed at UC Berkeley.
+Here's a journal of school coding projects and assignments I have completed at UC Berkeley.
 Since I can't share the source code of the projects, I'll summarize the projects and what I learned from them instead.
 I'll also include a link to the project spec if possible.
 Having a journal like this helps me keep track of the most notable projects I've completed at Berkeley!
 <br><br>
 Here are all the CS courses I've completed so far, for reference:
 <blockquote>